Merdeka Palace: The beginning

-The building that is now the Merdeka Palace was built in the premise of the Rijswijk Palace (present Istana Negara) when it was considered no longer sufficed for administrative purposes e.g. big receptions and conferences during the mid-19th-century.
+The building that is now the Merdeka Palace was built on the premise of the Rijswijk Palace (present Istana Negara) when it was considered no longer sufficient for administrative purposes e.g. big receptions and conferences during the mid-19th century.
 In 1869, the instruction to construct a new palace was given by Governor-General Pieter Mijer.
 Construction took place on the south lawn of the Rijswijk Palace on 23 March 1873 during the tenure of Governor-General James Loudon.

-The Neo-Palladian palace was designed by Jacobus Bartholomeus Drossaers and was built by the Department of Public Works and the contracting firm Drossaers & Company at a cost of ƒ 360,000.
-The new building was built in southern part of the Rijswijk Palace grounds, directly facing Koningsplein (now Merdeka Square).
+The Neo-Palladian palace was designed by Jacobus Bartholomeus Drossaers and was built by the Department of Public Works and the contracting firm Drossaers & Company for ƒ 360,000.
+The new building was built in the southern part of the Rijswijk Palace grounds, directly facing Koningsplein (now Merdeka Square).

 Construction of the palace was finished in 1879 during the tenure of Governor-General Johan Wilhelm van Lansberge.
 The new palace was given the official name Paleis van de Gouverneur Generaal ("Palace of the Governor-General"), the official residence of the governor-general of the Dutch East Indies and his family.

 Governor-General Johan Wilhelm van Lansberge (1875–1881) was the first to reside in the building.
 Governor-General Tjarda van Starkenborgh Stachouwer (1936–1942) was the last Dutch governor-general to reside in the Palace.

 Japanese occupation

-During the Japanese occupation of Indonesia (1942–1945), the Army Commander (最高指揮官) of the Japanese garrison resided in the Rijswijk Palace compound.
+During the Japanese occupation of the Dutch East Indies (1942–1945), the Army Commander (最高指揮官) of the Japanese garrison resided in the Rijswijk Palace compound.
 Three Japanese commanders have taken residence in the Merdeka Palace.

 Post-independence

-The Indonesian national revolution (1945–1949) ended with the Netherlands' recognition of the Republic of Indonesia.
+The Indonesian National Revolution (1945–1949) ended with the Netherlands' recognition of the Republic of Indonesia.
 The Indonesian declaration of independence from the Dutch in 1949 was announced in Gambir Palace.
 During the ceremony, the Dutch flag was substituted with the flag of Indonesia.
 Many spectators were rejoicing when the flag was hoisted, and yelled "Merdeka!
 (Freedom!)".
 From that moment, Gambir Palace became known as Merdeka Palace.
 Tony Lovink, the high commissioner of the Dutch Crown was the last man representing the Dutch power to leave the palace.
 The name of the palace officially changed to Istana Merdeka ("Indendepence Palace") on 28 December 1949 at 17.55 hours.

 On 27 December 1949, a day after the ceremony, President Sukarno and his family arrived from Yogyakarta.
 For the first time, the president of the Republic of Indonesia settled in Merdeka Palace.

 The first annual Independence Day ceremony was held at the Merdeka Palace in 1950.